 25. Start a Podcast

 If you’re deeply knowledgeable or passionate about a subject matter, consider getting into podcast production or hosting.
 The number of people that listen to podcasts has increased by 20 million in 2019, and it’s an easy way to connect to an audience.
+Learn about how to start a podcast here.

 26. Be a Social Media Influencer